- Sharon's Anti-Racism Newsletter

 Yes.
 One of the things I think many (white) people don’t get about anti-racism is how and why they too benefit.
 I can think of many reasons, but the biggest and most fundamental is: Freedom.

 In the work of anti-racism, it’s very clear there ARE two sides - the perpetrators (white people) and the victims (Black, Brown and Indigenous people).
 NONE of us chose these roles - we are ALL victims of the actions/roles of our ancestors.

 Just like good couples therapy recommends, instead of standing on opposite sides of an argument and fighting each other, shall we stand on the same side, united against ‘the problem’, and fight it together?

 Thanks, Lea.
-Folks, feel free to check out the links above to learn more about and support Diverse Leaders Group and the Anti-Racism Leaders Association.
+Folks, feel free to check out the links above to learn more about and support Mission Equality and the Anti-Racism Leaders Association.
 You can also follow Lea on LinkedIn for insightful reads on what it takes to build an anti-racist business.

 © Sharon Hurley Hall, 2022.
 All Rights Reserved.